 Languages spoken: French, English and German

-The selection will be made by the end of June, applicants will be notified by email
+The selection will be made by June 10, applicants will be notified by email

 The course will be conducted by Jean-Baptiste Monnot, currently organist of the Cavaillé-Coll organ at St. Ouen church in Rouen.

-Class concert on Sunday, August 6 at 4 pm in St. Ouen.
+Class concert will take place on Sunday, August 11 at 4 pm in St. Ouen.

 How to apply